B1nus/wezy/README.md

 - [ ] Figure out how to design crust to work well with webassembly
 - [ ] Figure out how to handle `=` in boolean assignments (Remove them?
 KISS?)
 - [x] Figure out how to handle byte literals (Remove them?
 KISS?)
+- [ ] Decide if you want scope or not
 - [ ] Finalise inferense and coercion rules
 - [ ] Finalise borrow checker rules
 - [ ] Formal grammar specification